 The grand salami is a spinoff of an over/under bet that allows you to wager on the cumulative total goals or runs for all the games on a single day.
 This bet is exclusive to hockey and baseball games.

 The odds for the player and team props are also listed in an over/under format.
 They’re available for all the major statistical categories, including points, assists, rebounds, touchdowns, runs, hits, and strikeouts.

 Over/under bets are also known as totals.
 The terms are interchangeable, as they represent the same type of wager.
 It’s only natural that the betting community would also refer to them as totals because the bet involves predicting the total score.

 Top reasons to bet on totals

-The biggest appeal of over/unders in sports betting is the simplicity.
+The biggest appeal of over/under in sports betting is simplicity.
 This wager is one of the easiest to grasp and that you can place at Maryland online sportsbooks.